sagirilover/AnimeSoftware/README.md

 - 98 Nade (if you are without armor, look up, hold down the right mouse button and you will inflict 98 damage from a nade)
 - ChatBreaker
 - Clantag from internal private version and custom clantag.
-- VelocityTag (show your velocity in clantag)
+- VelocityTag (show your velocity in clantag).
-- MaxVelocityName (name exploit needed)
+- MaxVelocityName (name exploit needed).
+- Viewmodel offset changer.

 ### Screenshots
 [Main](https://ibb.co/ZTh0DNQ "Main")